Environmental, Social, and Governance Reporting Using SAP Profitability and Performance Management | IBM

-As sustainability initiatives continue to play a prominent role in many organizational strategies, so does the need to ensure that these initiatives are integrated with financial aims.
-Beyond targets themselves, a value-informed consumer environment is seeing more businesses talking about “purpose” in their corporate statements.
-They are also setting out visions that integrate financial aims with social and environmental goals.
+As sustainability initiatives continue to play a prominent role in many organizational strategies, so does the need to ensure these initiatives are integrated with financial aims.
+Beyond targets themselves, a value-informed consumer environment is seeing more businesses talking about “purpose” in their corporate statements as well as setting out visions that integrate financial aims with social and environmental goals.

-On the opposite end, according to Morgan Stanley Capital International (MSCI), companies with higher ESG scores tend to operate more efficiently.
-They also experience lower costs of capital compared to companies with poor ESG scores.
+On the opposite end, and according to Morgan Stanley Capital International (MSCI), companies with higher ESG scores tend to operate more efficiently and experience lower costs of capital compared to companies with poor ESG scores.

-However, transitioning to more sustainable processes is not trivial or cheap.
-Business controllers need to carefully assess the impact of the “green revolution” on staff, processes and finance across the enterprise.
-Many CFOs are wondering how much it costs and what are the risks and rewards associated with it.
+Transitioning to more sustainable processes, however, is not trivial or cheap.
+Business controllers need to carefully assess the impact of the “green revolution” on staff, processes, and finance across the enterprise.
+Many CFOs are wondering how much it will cost and what are the risks/rewards associated with it.
 There is a strong link between finance and sustainability planning.

-As many companies begin their sustainability journey, the growing number of accounting standards complicates progress measurement and reporting.
-For multinationals, navigating diverse regulations across regions adds another layer of complexity.
+At a time where most companies started (or intend to start) the journey, the proliferation of sustainability accounting standards is making progress measurement and reporting a complex task, especially for multinationals subject to different standards and regulations by geography.

-These complexities have prompted companies to explore more comprehensive reporting solutions to help streamline the reporting process and provide customers, investors and regulators the transparency, auditability and consistency they need.
-This step is critical to build trust with all customers and business partners.
+These complexities have prompted companies to explore more comprehensive reporting solutions to help streamline the reporting process and provide customers, investors, and regulators the transparency, auditability, and consistency they need.
+This is critical to build trust with all customers and business partners.

-Building upon this experience and recognizing the necessity to act, SAP has already invested heavily in creating solutions for sustainability reporting.
-Organizations can leverage these solutions to support all areas of sustainability reporting and planning.
+Building upon this experience and recognizing the necessity to act, SAP has already invested heavily in creating solutions for sustainability reporting that can be leveraged by organizations to support all areas of sustainability reporting and planning.

-SAP PPaPM was originally built to handle granular profitability modelling and reporting.
-Technically, it is a similar exercise to sustainability reporting when we swap currency amounts for carbon emissions.
-It needs to gather data from transactional systems (especially the general ledger), operational systems and market data then perform complex methodologies to generate the reporting.
+SAP Profitability and Performance Management was built originally to handle granular profitability modelling and reporting.
+Technically, it is a very similar exercise to sustainability reporting if we swap currency amounts by carbon emissions: it needs to gather data from the transactional systems (especially general ledger), operational systems, market data and then perform complex methodologies to output the reporting.

-SAP PaPM can concentrate finance and sustainability data, allowing companies to identify relationships and make more informed decisions that consider both financial and ESG key performance indicators.
+SAP PaPM can concentrate finance and sustainability data, allowing companies to make correlations and more informed decisions that consider both financial and ESG key performance indicators.

 Industry newsletter